Matthew4335/MLProject/MidtermReport.md

 #### Standard Scalar

 Before performing PCA, we scaled our data using the StandardScalar library in sklearn to take into account the difference in player performance across different seasons.
-The scaled dats is shown in the plot below.
+The averages for certain stats like points per game have gone up through the years, so in order to account for this we normalized the data.
+The scaled data is shown in the plot below.

 ![Data](ScaledStats.jpg)